ashtinwang/Design-a-Game/README.md

 # Design-a-Game
+**for the record, single return doesn't show up at all, which is why there is an extra in between each line.

 Planning for a game

 Ninja Fighting Game:

-Game is a static screen side view
+Game is a static screen side view.

-randomly generated platforms set the stage per level
+Randomly generated platforms set the stage per level.

-GUI at bottom of the screen displays player health
+GUI at bottom of the screen displays player health.

 design choice to not show enemy health, goes with the mysterious ninja aesthetic

 upgrades only displayed in shop

 Bonus Experimental Feature:

-player can use ingenuity to distract 2nd player and activate console to edit own stats encouraged by game
+player can use ingenuity to distract 2nd player and activate console to edit own stats

+encouraged by game

 Singleplayer mode: